-Xanthus Russell Smith USA
+Xanthus Russell Smith Biography | Oil Paintings

 2-26-1839 Philadelphia, USA - 12-2-1929 Glenside, USABack to Artist IndexView Artists Paintings

-Relieved from duty in October 1864, Xanthus Russell Smith returned to Philadelphia where he began to exhibit his paintings of federal vessels and the South Carolina coast, drawing critical acclaim in the local press.
-Between 1868 and 1876, Smith executed fifteen large-scale marine paintings depicting the war’s major naval engagements, culminating in the sensational display of his massive Battle of the Kearsarge and Alabama at the Philadelphia Centennial Exhibition.
+Once his tour of duty was over, Xanthus Russell Smith returned to Philadelphia where he began to exhibit his paintings of Union vessels and the South Carolina coast, drawing critical acclaim in the local press.
+Between 1868 and 1876, Smith executed fifteen large-scale marine paintings depicting the civil war’s major naval battles, including his massive eight foot wide, Battle of the Kearsarge and Alabama for the 1876 Philadelphia Centennial Exhibition.
 Xanthus Russell Smith painted six other unique compositions of the famous June 19, 1864, naval battle between the USS Kearsarge and the CSS Alabama, which took place off the coast of France.

-Art Movement: Realism Art
+Art Movement: Realism Art.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.